Last updated: October 17, 2023

 "Selling” and “Sharing” of Your Personal Data

 California law defines the terms “selling” and “sharing” in a manner that differs from what the words typically mean in common conversation.
 Asurion does not sell your personal data for money.
-However, we do engage third parties who support our marketing activities and disclose personal data to them in a manner that may be considered a “sale” under California law and have done so within the last 12 months.
+However, within the last 12 months, we have engaged third parties who support our marketing activities and disclosed personal data to them in a manner that may be considered a “sale” under California law.

 Under California law, “sharing” is defined as providing or communicating an individual’s personal data to a third party for purposes of cross-context behavioral advertising.
 Asurion has shared personal data for these purposes within the last 12 months, including as described in “Cookies and Other Tracking Technologies” above.

 In the case of both “selling” and “sharing” within the meaning described here, the personal data disclosed falls into the categories of 1) identifiers, 2) internet or similar network activity, and 3) inferences from personal data, and the third parties to whom we have disclosed such information assist us in providing, maintaining and operating our marketing activities.